Student Responsibility for Completion of Requirements

 - General University Requirements - These general requirements must be satisfied by all students except those enrolled in Fairhaven College of Interdisciplinary Studies, where a separate core program is required

-- At least 50 percent of the credit hours required in a student’s major must be earned at Western Washington University
+- At least 50 percent of the credits required in a student’s major must be earned at Western Washington University

-- At least 50 percent of the credit hours required for a minor must be earned at Western Washington University
+- At least 50 percent of the credits required for a minor must be earned at Western Washington University

 - Professional education sequence, if required by the major

 - A grade of C- or better in a student’s major or minor, supporting courses for majors and minors, ENG 101, and courses taken to fulfill the upper-division writing proficiency requirement

 - A grade of C (2.0) or better is required for professional education courses required for teacher education programs and courses required for state teaching endorsements.